celery/celery/docs/userguide/routing.rst

 Messages
 --------

 A message consists of headers and a body.
 Celery uses headers to store the content type of the message and its content encoding.
-In Celery the content type is usually the serialization format used to serialize the message, and the body contains the name of the task to execute, the task id (UUID), the arguments to execute it with and some additional metadata - like the number of retries and its ETA (if any).
+The content type is usually the serialization format used to serialize the message.
+The body contains the name of the task to execute, the task id (UUID), the arguments to execute it with and some additional metadata -- like the number of retries or an ETA.

 This is an example task message represented as a Python dictionary: